ScriptFUSION/WAT/README.md

 Warframe Alert Tracker (WAT)
 ============================

 WAT shows notifications when something interesting happens in the [Warframe][Warframe] world.
-You choose what defines *interesting* by creating alert rules to match your interests.
+You choose what defines *interesting* by creating rules to match your interests.
+When a rule matches, a notification pops up to let you know, that works whilst playing the game or using your computer normally.

 Contents
 --------